luigi311/mellow/QA.md

   - [x] Seeking to any point in the song (click or drag)
   - [x] Seeking to the end and releasing the seek bar
   - [x] Seeking to the end and back
-- [x] Gapless/non-gapless playback works as expected
+- [ ] Gapless/non-gapless playback works as expected
+  > FIX: See issues with Song Queue
 - [x] Non-fatal errors are handled gracefully

 Song Queue:

 - [ ] Starting a new queue works as expected
-  - FIX: Starting an empty queue does not unload the currently playing song
+  > FIX: Starting an empty queue does not unload the currently playing song
-- [x] Adding items works as expected
+- [ ] Adding items works as expected
+  > FIX: Gapless: Stoppers are ignored when inserted after the current song if the
+  > next song is already loaded
 - [ ] Removing items works as expected
-  - FIX: Gapless: Removing next song when it is already loaded crashes the player
+  > FIX: Gapless: Removing next song when it is already loaded crashes the player
 - [ ] Reordering the queue works as expected
 - [ ] Stoppers work and behave as expected
-  - FIX: Stoppers shift when toggling shuffle mode
+  > FIX: Stoppers shift when toggling shuffle mode
 - [ ] The song queue does not cause performance issues
-  - FIX: UI hangs while the song info for queue items is being loaded
+  > FIX: UI hangs while the song info for queue items is being loaded

 Music Library: